 To further help its customers, Ericsson created ‘Breaking the Energy Curve’ framework, a unique approach that enables exponential growth of data traffic without increasing energy consumption, ultimately reducing carbon emissions from mobile networks.
+In 2022, Ericsson achieved its target that 5G shall be 10x more energy efficient than 4G (for the transmission of a fixed amount of data).

 Ericsson together with founding partners and the ‘Exponential Roadmap’ initiative established the 1.5°C Supply Chain Leaders group to accelerate global supply chain actions to limit global warming to 1.5°C. The initiative is supported by the International Chamber of Commerce, We Mean Business Coalition and the UN ‘Race to zero’ campaign.